 In theory, domestic milling wheat prices are capped by the import price - the price at which imports become attractive.
-In years where there are tight supplies of domestic milling wheat, the premium would be expected to be higher than years of plentiful supply.
-However, if imports are cheaper, this could limit how high UK milling wheat prices could rise.
+As expected, in years where there are tight supplies of domestic milling wheat, the premium would be anticipated to be higher than years of plentiful supply.
+However, if imports are cheaper, this could limit UK milling wheat price rises.